artefactual-labs/archivematica-acceptance-tests/README.rst

    - Tag features/scenarios that are documentation only, i.e., not implemented and not intended to be executed as tests, using `@unexecutable`.

-4. Store user data and functionality in the ``ArchivematicaUser`` class of amuser.py.
+4. Implement general user abilities as methods of the ``ArchivematicaUser`` class of amuser/amuser.py.

-5. Define browser-dependent abilities of the AM user as attributes of ``ArchivematicaBrowserClient`` in ambrowserclient.py.
+5. Define browser-dependent (e.g., Selenium-based) abilities of the ``ArchivematicaUser`` as methods of ``ArchivematicaBrowserAbility`` in amuser/am_browser_ability.py.

-6. Define API-dependent abilities of the AM user as attributes of ``ArchivematicaAPIClient`` in amapiclient.py.
-(Potentially move amclient.py from automation-tools to its own repo/library and make it a dependency of the automation tools.)
+6. Define HTTP API-dependent (e.g., Requests-based) abilities of the ``ArchivematicaUser`` as methods of ``ArchivematicaAPIAbility`` in amuser/am_api_ability.py.

+7. Similarly, abilities related to METS parsing, SSH interaction, and Docker interaction should be defined as methods of the appropriate class in the appropriate module of the amuser/ package.
+See the constructor of ``ArchivematicaUser``.

-7. Use the steps catalog to view the available steps, i.e., those that have been defined in steps files in the steps/ directory::
+8. Use the steps catalog to view the available steps, i.e., those that have been defined in steps files in the steps/ directory::

     $ behave --steps-catalog